Thermography Inspection to Detect Hot-Spots

 Transformer Bushings and Cooling Fins

-NFPA 70B and 70E Guidelines for Thermal Anomalies
+NFPA 70B and NFPA 70E Guidelines

 NETA Maintenance Testing Specifications (MTS) for Delta T

-Prioritizing Repairs Based on Temperature Rise
+Prioritizing Repairs Based on Criticality

 Load Requirements: Importance of Inspecting Under Load